-A. Related Work
+1.1 Related Work

-For the past decade or so, a wide variety of techniques have been proposed in the field of non-photorealistic rendering (NPR), for automatically creating simplified and artistic renderings from arbitrary reference photographs [22], [3], [13], [19], [23], [25], [5], [12], [10], [6].
-While these techniques all produce their own distinct artistic rendering styles and simulate specific artistic media such as oil painting, penand-ink illustration, watercolor painting, pencil drawing, stippling, engraving, mosaics, stylization, etc., none of these directly addresses the problem of creating a sketch rendering where the salient outlines of the subjects are clearly and accurately depicted.
+For the past decade or so, a wide variety of techniques have been proposed in the field of non-photorealistic rendering (NPR), for automatically creating simplified and artistic renderings from arbitrary reference photographs [22, 3, 13, 19, 24, 5, 12, 10, 6].
+While these techniques all produce their own distinct rendering styles and simulate specific artistic media such as oil painting, pen-and-ink illustration, watercolor painting, pencil drawing, stippling, engraving, mosaics, stylization, etc., none of these directly addresses the problem of creating a sketch where the salient outlines of the subjects are clearly and accurately depicted.
 Instead, the existing techniques mainly use strokes to fill the interior of the objects, while their outlines are often obscured or implicitly formed by the aggregate of the interior strokes.
-In some systems, while outline sketching can be assisted by edge detection techniques [22], [13], [6], the resulting boundary curves are often incomplete or unclear.
-The part of the reason for this is that the result of automatic edge detection is seldom perfect (see Fig. 2).
+In some systems, while outline sketching can be assisted by edge detection techniques [22, 13, 6], the resulting boundary curves are often incomplete or unclear.
+Part of the reason for this is that the result of automatic edge detection is seldom perfect (see Fig. 2).